 For most members, the outlook justified maintaining the current level of Bank Rate.
 For two members, economic circumstances continued to justify an immediate rise in Bank Rate.
 The continued fall in the unemployment rate was consistent with the rapid absorption of slack, and since monetary policy could be expected to operate only with a lag, it was desirable to anticipate labour market pressures by raising Bank Rate in advance of them.
-Seven members of the Committee voted to maintain Bank Rate at 0.5%, and two members voted to increase Bank Rate by 25 basis points.
+Seven members of the Committee voted to increase Bank Rate by 25 basis points.
 The Committee voted unanimously to keep the stock of asset purchases at £375 billion.